vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

     url: /assets/2023-12-01/TableRowFormatting.pbmx
 ---

-Table controls are the most commonly used controls to display table data.
-However we often see, that designers are not using their full potential to present the data in a way to perfectly support the end user to find what they are looking for as fast and as clear as possible.
-This article covers the best practice to modify a table row on the fly and adjust it to the content.
-In our sample we use a list of outbound delveries.
+Table controls are the most commonly used controls for displaying table data.
+However, we often see that designers do not use table controls to their full potential.
+Table controls can present data in a way that lets the end user find what they are looking for as quickly as possible.
+This article covers the best practices for modifying a table row on the fly and adjusting it to the content.
+In our example, we use a list of outbound deliveries.
 Here's how we want to modify the data in the table:

-1. When the column 'Priority' of an outbound delivery is set to 'High' the row is supposed to have a red back color.
+1. When the `Priority` column of an outbound delivery is set to `High`, the row should have a red background color.

-2. When the weight of a delivery is more than 3 kgs we want to place a muscle bizeps icon next to value to advice the end user that this delivery is especially heavy.
+2. When the weight of a delivery is more than 3 kg, we want to place a biceps icon next to value, to advise the end user that this delivery is especially heavy.

 ## Preparing the data

-This sample is based on a simple CSV data file.
-It's included in the project file and it shows a couple of outbound deliveries, including the recipient's name, weight of the delivery, priority etc.
+This example is based on a simple CSV data file.
+It's included in the project file, and it shows a couple of outbound deliveries, including the recipient's name, weight of the delivery, priority etc.

 ![image](/assets/2023-12-01/010.png)

-To make it easier to handle the data later, we add a dataflow to the source.
-As shown in the screenshot we adjust the data types of the columns 'Weight' and 'NumberOfPackages' to 'Number'.
-As it comes from a CSV file every column is treated as a 'string'.
-That's why we need to correct it.
+To make it easier to handle the data later, we add a dataflow to the data source.
+As seen in the screenshot, we change the data type for the `Weight` and `NumberOfPackages` columns to `Number`.
+We have to do this manually, because the data comes from a CSV file, and every column of a CSV file is treated as a string by default.

 ![image](/assets/2023-12-01/020.png)